 Predatory pricing may constitute exclusionary private monopolisation or an unfair trade practice.
 If an undertaking unjustifiably supplies goods or services continuously for a price that is lower than the average variable cost, thereby tending to cause difficulties to the business activities of other undertakings, such sales may constitute predatory pricing.
-Even where the price is above such average variable cost, if the price is below the average total cost and the price cutting harms the fair competition order, sales at such price may be considered predatory pricing, in light of the Guidelines Concerning Designation of Specific Unfair Trade Practices by Large-Scale Retailers Relating to Trade with Suppliers as of 23 June 2011, and the Exclusionary Private Monopolisation Guidelines, as of 27 May 2016.
+Even where the price is above such average variable cost, if the price is below the average total cost and the price cutting harms the fair competition order, sales at such price may be considered predatory pricing (see the Guidelines Concerning Predatory pricing and the Exclusionary Private Monopolisation Guidelines).